 It follows that, under IFRS 5, the CIR Group now has to change its method of consolidating the Sorgenia Group in the Interim Report on Operations at 30 June 2014.
 According to this standard, the Sorgenia Group has to be classified as assets held for sale.
-Sorgenia's balance sheet is therefore no longer included in CIR's consolidated financial statements on a line-by-line basis, but shown under "Assets/liabilities held for sale" separate from other assets and liabilities in the balance sheet.
+Sorgenia's results are therefore no longer included in CIR's consolidated financial statements on a line-by-line basis, but listed on a single line in the balance sheet called "Assets/liabilities held for sale" separate from other assets and liabilities.

-The same presentation is used in the income statement, showing only the net result.
+The same presentation is used in the income statement, where only the net result is reported.
 For comparative purposes, we have also reclassified the consolidated income statement for the equivalent period last year in a same way, as required by IFRS 5.
 The notes to the balance sheet reflect this reclassification.